-The nine-day Congress of the Palestine National Council -- in effect, its parliament in exile -- has come to an end in Cairo, Egypt.
+Background: The nine-day Congress of the Palestine National Council -- in effect, its parliament in exile -- has come to an end in Cairo, Egypt.
 Palestinian leader Yasser Arafat was unanimously re-elected to his post as Chairman of the Executive Committee of the Palestine Liberation Organisation, the Council's leading faction.

 SYNOPSIS: The fifteen-member Executive Committee was elected at the end of the Council's thirteenth Congress.
 Five new members were appointed.
 Four are independents, and the fifth is Mr. Abdel-Rahim Ahmed, Secretary-General of the Iraqi-backed Arab Liberation Front, the ALF.
 But while the Council was celebrating Mr. Arafat's re-election, the hard-line Popular Front for the Liberation of Palestine decided to continue its boycott of the Executive Committee's work.
 The Front suspended its co-operation in 1974, alleging that the PLO leadership had violated decisions taken at the previous Congress.
 During the course of this Congress, the PFLP continued their hard-line approach to Israel, with Mr. Arafat's PLO adopting a less rigid approach to the proposed peace talks.

 Before the Executive Committee elections and closing speeches, the Council adopted a 15-point resolution which effectively take a slightly harder line on the peace moves -- reflecting a compromise between hard-liners and moderates.
 Later Mr. Arafat spoke about the reported differences among the Palestinians.